(Updated May 25, 2026) Saga IT

 • Organizations with limited budgets for integration platform licensing.

-If your organization has the budget and values vendor-backed support with SLAs, commercial Mirth Connect 4.6+ is the path of least resistance.
-You stay on the same platform, get a smooth upgrade path, and gain access to new features.
+If your organization values vendor-backed support with contractual SLAs, commercial Mirth Connect 4.6+ is the path of least resistance.
+You stay on the same platform, get a smooth upgrade path, and gain access to NextGen’s support organization and new features.

 What We Advise Against

-Do not stay on Mirth Connect 4.5.2 for more than six months.
-The security risk is real and growing.
-Every month without patches increases your exposure.
-If you are still on 4.5.2 today, start your migration planning now.
+Do not stay on Mirth Connect 4.5.2 past six months.
+The security risk compounds.
+CVEs in Java dependencies alone — Log4j-class vulnerabilities in the underlying stack — accumulate quarterly, and you have no first-party patch path.
+If you are still on 4.5.2 today, start planning your migration this week.

 Next Steps